Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 A: Stroke.

-Q: Why do you recommend it?
+Q: What do you recommend for it?

 A: Well, I say in the book, but also, you know, she can eat vinegar, it's very helpful to clean the system out.
 Because if you have a stroke, you either have a bleeding of the brain, so the brain doesn't get nutrients and it fills up and swells in the brain.
 That usually causes death.
 So if she isn't dead, then what she had was a block in her brain.
 And depending on what the block was, was it mineral buildup or was it trans fatty acids?
 Either way, vinegar will help remove that.

-Q: And water, bottle of water?
+Q: And water, hot bottle of water?

 A: Pardon?
 Oh, hot water bottle, absolutely.
-Always hot water bottle, not an injury and pain.
+Always hot water bottle, on an injury and pain.

 Q: Thank you.